secretstartups/handbook/infrastructure/capacity-planning/index.html.md

 DRIs for issues.

 The Scalability:Projections team will triage the capacity alerts by labeling them with the relevant [severity/priority labels](/handbook/engineering/quality/issue-triage/#severity-slos) and assign them to the appropriate owner.
-From there, we rely on the [Infradev Process](/handbook/engineering/workflow/#infradev) to assist with prioritization of these capacity issues.
+We rely on the [Infradev Process](/handbook/engineering/workflow/#infradev) to assist with prioritization of these capacity issues.
 We remain available for guidance and review support.

 #### Identifying the DRI for a Capacity Issue